• Skip to primary navigation

 1. Preheat oven to convection 325°C/163°F or regular 350°C/180°F, one rack in the middle or two racks in the lower and upper thirds.
 Line two baking sheets with silicone baking mats or parchment paper and set aside.

-2. In a medium-sized bowl, whisk together flour, baking soda, salt, ginger, allspice and garam masala, mahlab, black pepper if using any/all of these last three ingredients.
+2. In a medium-sized bowl, whisk together flour, baking soda, salt, ginger, allspice and garam masala, mahlab, and black pepper if using any/all of these last three ingredients.
+Add minced crystallized ginger to flour – if using – and mix through with your hands until pieces are separate and dispersed.

 3. Cream butter, brown sugar, and 1/2 cup of granulated sugar until light and fluffy.
-Beat in the molasses, egg and the fresh-grated ginger if using.
+Beat in the molasses, egg and, if using, fresh-grated ginger.
 With mixer on low, gradually beat in flour mixture until just combined.
 Flatten into a rectangle, wrap in plastic, and freeze for at least 20 minutes.

-5. Bake for 4 minutes, rotate the pan, and bake for another 3 minutes, about 7 minutes in all.
+5. Bake for 4 minutes, rotate the pan, and bake for about 3 minutes more, about 7 minutes in all.
 They should be barely firm.
 Remove immediately to a cooling rack.

-6. Cool the cookies completely and ice with My Favourite Royal Icing and decorate with sanding sugar.
+6. Cool the cookies completely and ice with My Favourite Royal Icing and, if using, decorate with sanding sugar.

-7. To freeze the iced cookies, let them dry for a day, especially if the icing is thick.
-Once dry, place in one layer in a ziplock bag and freeze flat.
+7. To freeze the iced cookies, let them dry for a day, especially if the icing is in a thick layer.
+Once the icing is completely dry, place the cookies in a ziplock bag – in a single layer – and freeze flat.
 They travel well if handled gently.

 Measuring Molasses

-If you are using a measuring cup, spray the inside with non-stick spray or coat lightly with oil before measuring out the molasses.
+If you are using a measuring cup, spray the inside with non-stick spray or coat lightly with butter or neutral oil before measuring out the molasses.

 Adapted from the Giant Ginger Cookies recipe, marthastewart.com